 Computed Tomography (CT) - Body

-Computed tomography (CT) of the body uses special x-ray equipment to help detect a variety of diseases and conditions.
+Computed tomography (CT) of the body uses sophisticated x-ray technology to help detect a variety of diseases and conditions.
 CT scanning is fast, painless, noninvasive and accurate.
 In emergency cases, it can reveal internal injuries and bleeding quickly enough to help save lives.

 - What is CT Scanning of the Body?